gorhill/uBlock/README.md

 # µBlock for Chromium

 See [Change log](https://github.com/gorhill/uBlock/wiki/Change-log) for latest changes.
+See [Wiki](https://github.com/gorhill/uBlock/wiki) for more information.

 An efficient blocker for Chromium-based browsers.
 Fast and lean.